Michele R. Salzman

-Michele R. Salzman (born August 2, 1952) is a distinguished professor of history at the University of California, Riverside.
+Michele Renee Salzman (born August 2, 1952) is a distinguished professor of history at the University of California, Riverside.
 She is an expert on the religious and social history of late antiquity.

 Education

 Salzman was born in Brooklyn and received her B.A. degree from Brooklyn College in 1973.
 She was awarded her master's degree in 1975 from Bryn Mawr College in 1975.
 Salzman received her PhD from Bryn Mawr College in 1981.
 Her doctoral thesis was entitled Studies on the Calendar of 354.

 Career and research

 In 1986–1987, Salzman was the Mellon fellow in classical studies at the American Academy in Rome.
 Salzman taught at Swarthmore College, Columbia University, and Boston University before joining the history faculty at the University of California, Riverside (UCR) in 1995.
 Salzman was chair of the history department at UCR during 1999–2000, and was promoted to professor in 2000.

 Salzman has published widely on Roman and Greek history, late antique religion, culture and society, and Latin literature.
 Her publications have been described as 'austere and disciplined', and 'meticulous'.
 Professor Elizabeth A. Clark described Salzman's monograph On Roman Time as 'highly informative, insightful, and provocative'.
 A research project by Salzman entitled 'The ‘Falls’ of Rome in Late Antiquity' examined the city of Rome and its response to crisis from the third to seventh centuries.
 The outcome of this project, the monograph The Falls of Rome.
 Crises, Resilience, and Resurgence in Late Antiquity, was published by Cambridge University Press in 2021.
 Peter Brown described the book as a 'fresh interpretation' and 'a provocative study'.

 Salzman is an associate editor of the academic journal Studies in Late Antiquity.